v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

    because at the exit from the :py:meth:`~pyCore.daeModel.__init__` function the objects will go out of scope and get destroyed.
-However, the underlying c++ model object still holds references to them which will eventually result in the segmentation fault.
+However, the underlying c++ model object still holds references to them which eventually results in the segmentation fault.

-3. Specification of the model functionality (equations, state transition networks, and ``OnEvent`` and ``OnCondition`` actions) in the :py:meth:`~pyCore.daeModel.DeclareEquations` function.
+2. Specification of the model functionality (equations, state transition networks, and `OnEvent` and `OnCondition` actions) in the :py:meth:`~pyCore.daeModel.DeclareEquations` function.

    **Nota bene**: This function is never called directly by the user and will be called automatically by the framework.

-   Initialisation of the simulation object is done in several phases.
-At the point when this function is called by the framework the model parameters, domains, variables etc. are fully initialised.
+   Initialisation of the simulation object is carried out in several phases.
+   At the point when this function is called by the framework, the model parameters, domains, variables etc. are fully initialised.
    Therefore, it is safe to obtain the values of parameters or domain points and use them to create equations at the run-time.